 The journey does not end at this stage: As in other industries, content access and distribution are just as important parts of the overall offering as the tools to manage or consume the content.
 However, simplifying the entire process and integrating quality measurement into the point of care as a first step will close the quality feedback loop and have direct impact where it matters most: better care for patients with better outcomes.

-To learn more about the SAP Health Clinical Quality solution and find out how you can be part of our journey into the future, stop by the SAP booth, 4821 at HIMSS18.
+If you missed us at HIMSS18, stay tuned for more news to learn more about the SAP Health Clinical Quality solution or contact us to find out how you can be part of our journey into the future.